hashicorp/terraform-provider-google/website/docs/r/compute_subnetwork.html.markdown

 * `log_config` -
   (Optional)
-  Denotes the logging options for the subnetwork flow logs.
-If logging is enabled logs will be exported to Stackdriver.
-This field cannot be set if the `purpose` of this subnetwork is `INTERNAL_HTTPS_LOAD_BALANCER` or `REGIONAL_MANAGED_PROXY` or `GLOBAL_MANAGED_PROXY` Structure is [documented below](#nested_log_config).
+  This field denotes the VPC flow logging options for this subnetwork.
+If logging is enabled, logs are exported to Cloud Logging.
+Flow logging isn't supported if the subnet `purpose` field is set to subnetwork is `REGIONAL_MANAGED_PROXY` or `GLOBAL_MANAGED_PROXY`.
+  Structure is [documented below](#nested_log_config).

 * `stack_type` -